Parent Activity Committee (PAC) By-Laws (amended 6/13/18)

 Section 4: PAC shall cooperate with the school to support the improvement of education in ways that will not interfere with administration of the schools and shall not seek to control their policies.

-Section 5: PAC may cooperate with other organizations and agencies concerned with child welfare, but no member of PAC shall make commitments that bind PAC.
+Section 5: PAC may crate with other organizations and agencies concerned with child welfare, but no member of PAC shall make commitments that bind PAC

 Section 6: PAC may bring issues of parental concern about school policies, education or related issues to the attention of the Principal at our monthly meetings.